ArVerify/arverify-node/README.md

 ## Deploying to Heroku

+You can run a node with Docker on any platform you like.
-Use the following commands to run an AuthNode in Heroku.
+For example, use the following commands to run an AuthNode in Heroku.
-Make sure, that you have Heroku and Docker installed on your machine.
+Make sure that you have Heroku and Docker installed on your machine.

 ```sh
 heroku container:login